All CIPFA members and employees of organisations that subscribe to the CIPFA Counter Fraud Centre receive 10% off the price of this course.

 The ACFTech is accredited by the Counter Fraud Professional Accreditation Board.

-The ACFTech is worth 20 Level 4 credits, which would count as advanced learning and attract exemptions from higher learning institutions.
+The ACFTech is worth 20 Level 4 credits at a Higher Education Institution, which would count as advanced learning and may allow exemptions for other courses.

 On successful completion of the programme, you can apply for CIPFA Affiliate membership.
 If you're not already a CIPFA member, this is a great way to access a wealth of resources and networking opportunities.